ginosega/fishing/pwa/gear-content/setup-spincasting.md

 - line guide hole in the front cone
 - any old dirt, weed bits, grit, or dried grease

     If there is crusty dirt, use a slightly damp cloth with mild soapy water, then dry it fully.

-**4. Check the pickup pins**
+4. **Check the pickup pins**
 The pickup pins are the little metal pins that grab the line when you turn the handle after casting.

     Press the button and turn the handle while watching them.
 They should retract and pop back out smoothly.

     If they are sticky:
 - wipe around them with a Q-tip
 - add one tiny drop of reel oil to the moving area
 - work the button and handle several times wipe off excess oil

     Do not flood the reel with oil.

 **5. Oil the center shaft**
 Put one small drop of reel oil on the center shaft where the spool rides, then turn the handle a few times.
 Again, wipe excess.
 Too much oil attracts dirt.